Pwd9000-ML/blog-devto/posts/2023/GitHub-Workflow-Permissions/GitHub-Workflow-Permissions.md

 GitHub Actions is a powerful tool for automating your CI/CD pipelines/workflows.
 It allows you to create workflows that can be triggered by events such as a **push** to a repository, a **pull request**, or a **new release**.
 Workflows are defined in **YAML** files that live in the `.github/workflows` directory of your repository.

-In terms of Continuous Integration/Continuous Deployment (CI/CD), GitHub Actions provides a robust feature set for automating, customizing, and executing your software development workflows right in your repository.
+In terms of Continuous Integration/Continuous Deployment (CI/CD), GitHub Actions provides a robust feature set for automating, customising, and executing your software development workflows right in your repository.
 Today we will look at the the `permissions` parameter as a groundbreaking feature for constraining the `permissions` provided to the GitHub token.

 We will also look at a few practical examples of how and when you would use this feature.